 Themed Living Communities (TLCs) are not linked to an academic class but will offer specialized programming throughout the first year.
 Students will have the opportunity to live on the same wing with a cohort of students with similar interests and participate in theme-based.
 Students in the TLCs will be required to meet with a staff advisor monthly and will be encouraged to participate in campus activities related to their theme.
 As a result, LLC and TLC students quickly form social bonds with their peers and instructors, have a like-minded support group and access to staff and faculty mentors.
 LLCs and TLCs bridge the gap between in-class and out-of-class learning.

-What are the Benefits of Joining a Living-Learning Community?
+What are the Benefits of Joining a Living Learning Community or Themed Living Community?

 Nationally recognized research has consistently shown a correlation between social wellness and academic performance.
 Students who feel comfortable with their peers are more likely to participate in class, have a higher rate of satisfaction with their class and are more likely to get involved in campus life.